FD-SustainableFinance/03-TAXONOMY-RESEARCH-PAPERS/README.md

 The Sustainability Accounting Standards Board (SASB) is a nonprofit organisation that works independently.
 Its goal is to create and promote sustainability accounting standards that assist public companies in providing investors with important, decision-useful information.
 A thorough procedure that involves evidence-based research and substantial, balanced stakeholder input is used to carry out that aim.
 SASB develop sustainability accounting standards most relevant to the financial performance in 77 industries to help businesses provide investors and other capital market participants with decision-useful information about a variety of sustainability-related risks and opportunities by identifying the sustainability disclosure topics that are most pertinent to enterprise value for the typical company in an industry.

-SASB stnadards can de downloaded from their site [here](https://www.sasb.org/standards/download/?lang=en-us)
+SASB standards can de downloaded from their site [here](https://www.sasb.org/standards/download/?lang=en-us)

 ### EFRAG
 [EFRAG](https://www.efrag.org/Assets/Download?assetUrl=%2Fsites%2Fwebpublishing%2FSiteAssets%2FED_ESRS_2.pdf)

 ### SEC
 A domestic or international registrant would have to provide certain climate-related information in its registration statements and periodic reports under rule modifications the [Securities and Exchange Commission](file:///C:/Users/jkennedy/Downloads/SEC%20Proposed%20Disclosure%20Requirements%20(1).pdf) proposed.The proposed disclosures are comparable to those that many businesses now provide based on widely used disclosure frameworks, such the Greenhouse Gas Protocol and the Task Force on Climate-Related Financial Disclosures and would include:
 * How any identified climate-related risks have affected or are likely to affect the registrant's strategy, business model, and outlook